 Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 30 in English (EAL) or 25 in any other English.
+PLUS: Units 3 and 4: a study score of at least 20 in one of Economics, any History, Legal Studies, Australian Politics, Global Politics or Psychology.

 Admission Requirements Mature Age: Completion of an Australian Senior Secondary Certificate more than two years ago.
 PLUS: Units 3 and 4: a study score of at least 30 in English (EAL) or 25 in any other English (or equivalent).
+PLUS: Units 3 and 4: a study score of at least 20 in one of Economics, any History, Legal Studies, Australian Politics, Global Politics or Psychology.
 Admission Requirements VET: Completion of an Australian Advanced Diploma or Diploma (or equivalent).